ali77gh/Chap/README.md

         ↑       ↑         ↑          ↑        ↑
         1       2         3          4        5
 ```

 This is acctually left to right like normal english.

-TODO: "Chaining" is not supported in version 1.0.0. and every chap line can have 3 chunk max.
+TODO: "Piping" is not supported in version 1.0.0. and every chap line can have 3 chunk max.

 <br>